 Hurricane season in Texas began June 1st and continues through the end of November.A� September is aA�peak month for hurricanes.A� Although residents of coastal areas are most at risk, tropical storm systems can travel hundreds of miles inland, creating the potential for wind damage and flash flooding throughout the state.
 So far this year we have not had a severe hurrican, but planning ahead can help you protect yourself, your family, and your property during hurricane season.A� Below I have insurance recommendation put out byA�the Pills A�Department of Insurance:

 - Keep an inventory.
-Fill out TDI’s Home Inventory Checklist (PDF) that you can print or save to a disk and keep somewhere secure.
+Fill out TDI’s viagra by mail Home Inventory Checklist (PDF) that you can print or save to a disk and keep somewhere secure.
 Consider e-mailing it to yourself to ensure you’ll have it wherever you are.
 Also take photos or videotape of each room and the exterior of your home to keep with your inventory.

 - Gather important documents and insurance cards and policies.
 Unless they are stored in a safe place, take health insurance cards; auto and home insurance policies; and an inventory of your possessions, including receipts and photos or videos.

 - Know what your policy covers.
 Make certain your homeowners or commercial property coverage is still in force and that it provides adequate coverage to pay the full replacement cost of your property.
 Check your auto policy to see if you have comprehensive coverage “other than collision.”
 Comprehensive coverage pays if a storm, fire, or flood damages your car.
 Find out how much coverage you have for “additional living expenses” to cover lodging, food, and other expenses if you’re forced to vacate your residence after suffering a covered loss.